dr8co/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 Web scraping is also used for things like research, price monitoring, and machine learning.

 The tasks in this project are focused on web scraping using JavaScript.
-All the code follows the Semistandard style.
+All the code follow the Semistandard style.

 [![js-semistandard-style](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)](https://github.com/standard/semistandard)